 Terms & Conditions

-1- Accommodation: Full load camping arrangements on the mountain with a large mess tent and kitchen tent.
-Stay from Day 1 to Day 7 (Sankri to Sankri).
-In Sankri, Stay will be in Guest House/Camp/Home Stay on sharing basis.
-You will camp on the trek (3 per tent).
+1- Accommodation: Full load camping arrangements on the mountain with a large mess tent and tables.
+Stay from Day 1 to Day 6 (Sankri to Sankri).
+In Sankri, Stay will be in a Guest House/Camp/Home Stay on sharing basis.
+You will camp on the trek (3 people per tent).

-2- Meals: All meals during the trek starting with dinner on Day 1 till Breakfast on Day 8.
+2- Meals: All meals during the trek starting with dinner on Day 1 till breakfast on Day 7.
 (Simple Nutritious Vegetarian food)